Facility Hours of Operation (STMA)

 The Chapel on the Green was dedicated in 1996 by the Prayer Support Circle.
 It is a place to pray, meditate or simply find a sense of peace in times of stress.
-The doors are always open from 9:00 AM to 5:00 PM.
+The doors are always open from 7:00 AM to 5:00 PM.
 Property owners with their access card may also access the Chapel additional hours from 6:00 – 7:00 AM and 5:00 to 7:00 PM.
 The Chapel is available to residents for small weddings (capacity about 30), commemorations or memorials.
 The committee coordinates the use of the Chapel to ensure the guidelines are followed.

 Next to the Chapel we also have a Memorial Garden which was established in 2000.
 Names of deceased Sea Trail residents are etched in bricks to form a walkway through the lovely garden surrounded by beautiful nature and benches for quiet meditation.
 Bricks for the Memorial Garden can be secured for a small engraving fee.
 We obtain the engraved bricks and facilitate a brick-laying, when requested.
 To request a reservation for the chapel please click HERE to complete and submit a form or contact Cheryl Schutt at firstname.lastname@example.org or (860) 539-6579 or Georgia Phillabaum at email@example.com or (910) 579-8396.
 If you have additional questions, please contact Cheryl or Georgia.

 There is a supply of Chapel on the Green note cards for sale at $5 for a box of 10 notes.
 The Circle works with the Master Association in maintaining the beauty of the Chapel both inside and out.